 Lexie has deep commitment to international human rights and refugee services, and has worked with New American Pathways, Refugee Family Services, and Coalition for Refugees from Burma.
 In her roles with these organizations, she engaged in strategic planning; trainings and workshops; event fundraising; and developed programs.
 Her most recent focus has been to work with refugees in strengthening their own nonprofits and community organizations

-Lexie, who holds a Masters in International Human Rights, with concentrations in Nonprofit Management and Conflict Resolution, serves as the Special Projects Coordinator for Successful Nonprofits®.
+Lexie, who holds a Masters in International Human Rights, with concentrations in Nonprofit Management and Conflict Resolution, serves as the Strategic Communications Manager for Successful Nonprofits®.
 In this role, she produces the Successful Nonprofits® podcast, assists with client engagements and provides project management.

 Ashton has a Masters of Public Health from the Yale University, a masters degree in environmental science from Tufts University and a law degree from the University of Pennsylvania.
 He is most proud of graduating with a Bachelor of Arts degree in English from Morehouse College in Atlanta, Georgia.

 Currently residing in Philadelphia, Ashton also brings over two decades of professional experience in the nonprofit, federal government, and higher education sectors.